 In 2011 Hendra switched over to our new 10-acres solar farm, built adjacent to the park.
-The 1.5 Megawatt facility is believed to be one of the first large installations to go live in the UK and now provides up to 70% of the power to what is one of Cornwall’s biggest holiday facilities.
+The 1.5 Megawatt facility is believed to be one of the first large installations to go live in the UK.
 Six thousand two hundred and sixty 230W solar panels have been installed adjacent to Hendra.

 Jon Hyatt for Hendra said, ‘Its always been a concern for Hendra that we operate the business in sustainable way, minimising the impact on the environment as much as possible.’